agnesblch/MetIDfyR/README.md

 ## MetApp
 Shiny application to display resulting metabolites figures.
-This app allow to save PDF report for selected metabolites thanks to the packages "rmarkdown" and "rsvg".
+This app saves PDF report for selected metabolites thanks to the packages "rmarkdown" and "rsvg".
 The SVG figures are printed in the report using the R package "magick" (https://cran.rstudio.com/bin/windows/contrib/3.6/magick_2.3.zip).